 Ink-jet printer (at home).
-While this is optional, they are so inexpensive these days, and there is so much visual material available on the internet just a quick search away.
-Add to that the fact that you can print it at whatever size you might need, as many times as you need, on different kinds of paper...
+While this is optional, they are so inexpensive these days, and there is a wide variety of visual material available on the internet just a quick search away.

 Tweezers - if you like working with small pieces